TrevorStubbs/learning-journal/401-dotnet/Reading/read-08.md

     public enum Color { Red, Blue, Tan }
 }
 ```
-- nested typed freatures:
+- nested typed features:
     - It can access the enclosing type's private members and everything else the enclosing type can access.
     - It can be declared with the full range of access modifiers, rather than just `public` and `internal`
     - The default accessibility for a nested type is `private` not `internal`.

 ### Generics
 - inheritance vs generics
-    - inheritance expresss reusability with a base type
+    - inheritance express reusability with a base type
-    - Generics express reusablity with a "template" that contains "placeholder" types.
+    - Generics express reusability with a "template" that contains "placeholder" types.
         - generics can increase type safety
 - `<T>` - is the place holder for the type
 ### Why Generics